Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 <!-- BEGIN_TF_DOCS -->
-# terraform-azurerm-avm-template

-This is a template repo for Terraform Azure Verified Modules.

-Things to do:

-1. Set up a GitHub repo environment called `test`.
-1. Configure environment protection rule to ensure that approval is required before deploying to this environment.
-1. Create a user-assigned managed identity in your test subscription.
-1. Create a role assignment for the managed identity on your test subscription, use the minimum required role.
-1. Configure federated identity credentials on the user assigned managed identity.
-Use the GitHub environment.
-1. Search and update TODOs within the code and remove the TODO comments once complete.
+## Azure ExpressRoute Circuit Deployment Module

+This module helps you deploy an Azure ExpressRoute Circuit and its related dependencies.
+Before using this module, be sure to review the official Azure [ExpressRoute Documentation](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction).

 > [!IMPORTANT]
-> As the overall AVM framework is not GA (generally available) yet - the CI framework and test automation is not fully functional and implemented across all supported languages yet - breaking changes are expected, and additional customer feedback is yet to be gathered and incorporated.
-Hence, modules **MUST NOT** be published at version `1.0.0` or higher at this time.
+> As the overall AVM (Azure Virtual Machine) framework is not yet GA (Generally Available), the CI (Continuous Integration) framework and test automation may not be fully functional across all supported languages. **Breaking changes** are possible.
 >
-> All module **MUST** be published as a pre-release version (e.g., `0.1.0`, `0.1.1`, `0.2.0`, etc.) until the AVM framework becomes GA.
->
-> However, it is important to note that this **DOES NOT** mean that the modules cannot be consumed and utilized.
-They **CAN** be leveraged in all types of environments (dev, test, prod etc.).
-Consumers can treat them just like any other IaC module and raise issues or feature requests against them as they learn from the usage of the module.
-Consumers should also read the release notes for each version, if considering updating to a more recent version of a module to see if there are any considerations or breaking changes etc.
+> However, this **DOES NOT** imply that the modules are unusable.
+These modules **CAN** be used in all environments—whether dev, test, or production.
+Treat them as you would any other Infrastructure-as-Code (IaC) module, and feel free to raise issues or request features as you use the module.
+Be sure to check the release notes before updating to newer versions to review any breaking changes or considerations.

+## Resources Deployed by this Module
+- ExpressRoute Circuit
+- ExpressRoute Circuit Peering
+- ExpressRoute Circuit Connection
+- Resource Lock
+- IAM (Identity and Access Management)
+- Diagnostic Settings

+## Deployment Process

+1. **Deploy the ExpressRoute Circuit**: Start by deploying the circuit.
+After deployment, extract the Service Key from the module's output.

+2. **Work with Your Service Provider**: Share the Service Key with your service provider to activate the circuit.

+3. **Deploy Peering and Dependencies**: Once the circuit status is **Provisioned**, deploy the peering and any related services.

+> **Note**: If you attempt to deploy peering before the circuit is in the **Provisioned** state, the module deployment will fail.
+In Terraform, it’s recommended **not** to pass parameters for dependent resources (such as Peerings or Connections) until after the circuit is provisioned.
+This ensures a successful Terraform deployment and a stable state file.

+## Known Limitations

+- **Peering Limit**: The number of peerings is limited to three for existing customers using public peering.
+New customers should only deploy private or Microsoft peerings as per their requirements.
+Refer to the [retirement notice for Public Peering](https://azure.microsoft.com/en-us/updates/retirement-notice-migrate-from-public-peering-by-march-31-2024/).

+- **Private Link Fast Path**: Private link fast path is currently disabled due to a [known issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/26746).

+- **Gateway Connection Clarification**: When deploying a connection, ensure that you distinguish between a **Virtual Network Gateway** and an **ExpressRoute Gateway**.
+The former is deployed in Virtual Networks, while the latter is used in Virtual WANs.
+In Terraform, they are represented as two different resource types, and we've separated them by variable definition for ease of deployment.

+   - For connections to an ExpressRoute Gateway, you will need the Peering ID.
+You can either provide the Peering ID directly or use the key from the map object you defined in the module for the required peering.
+Refer to the examples in the module for more clarity, as it's easier to understand through the examples.

+## Feedback
+We welcome your feedback!
+If you encounter any issues or have feature requests, please raise them in the module’s GitHub repository.

+---

 <!-- markdownlint-disable MD033 -->
 ## Requirements